APRO-com/ATTPs-sdk-go/README.md

-# APRO AI Agent SDK for Go
+# APRO ATTPs SDK for Go

-The **APRO AI Agent SDK for Go** is a Go-based SDK designed to interact with the APRO AI Agent system.
-It provides tools and methods for communicating with the APRO AI Agent platform, sending transactions, managing agent settings, and more.
+The **APRO ATTPs SDK for Go** is a Go-based SDK designed to interact with the APRO ATTPs system.
+It provides tools and methods for communicating with the APRO ATTPs platform, sending transactions, managing agent settings, and more.

-This SDK is intended for developers building Go applications that need to interact with the **APRO AI Agent**.
+This SDK is intended for developers building Go applications that need to interact with the **APRO ATTPs **.

 ## Table of Contents